beryllium-org/OS/README.md

  - Pimoroni Pico Lipo (16mb) <br />

 But it can probably run on many more.<br />
-The only real limiting factor should be ram, as about 120k are needed for the system to even function.<br />
+The only real limiting factor should be ram, as about 100k are needed for the system function.<br />
-<i>(If you have gotten it running on an unsupported board, feel free to pr a configuration file)</i><br />
+<i>(If you have gotten it running on an unsupported board, feel free to pr a configuration folder)</i><br />

 <br />Optional hardware compatible with ljinux:<br />
  - SSD1306 displays for display output<br />